Gotha Go P.60: Description

 All versions of the P.60 were intended to be constructed from steel tubing covered with plywood.
 The aircraft was built in three sections, two outer wings and the center section.
 This latter section contained the crew, engines, landing gear, armament.

-The center section of the -skinned fuselage would be built from with wings made from wood.
+The center section of the fuselage would be built from with wings made from wood.
 Yaw control would have been provided by a pair of retractable drag rudders near the tip of each wing.
 Fuel would be carried in a center tank and in the wings.
 The trailing edges of the wings were fitted with elevons.

 The Go P.60C was proposed as a night fighter variant.
 A radar was to be fitted in a lengthened nose, and three upward-firing MK 108 cannons would have complemented the four cannons of the previous model.
 Power was to be provided by a pair of either BMW 003 or HeS 011 engines, complemented by a single Walter HWK solid-fueled booster rocket.
 Work on the Go P.60 was halted by the end of the war in Europe.